dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 Let _DV_ be an inline class declaration named `V` with representation type `R`.
-Assuming that all types have been fully alias expanded, we say that _DV_ has a representation dependcy on an inline class declaration _DV2_ if `R` contains an identifier `id` (possibly qualified) that resolves to _DV2_, or `id` resolves to an inline class declaration _DV3_ and _DV3_ has a representation dependency on _DV2_.
+Assuming that all types have been fully alias expanded, we say that _DV_ has a representation dependency on an inline class declaration _DV2_ if `R` contains an identifier `id` (possibly qualified) that resolves to _DV2_, or `id` resolves to an inline class declaration _DV3_ and _DV3_ has a representation dependency on _DV2_.